robertpiosik/CodeWebChat/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank"><img src="https://img.shields.io/badge/Install-VS_Code_Marketplace-blue" alt="Get from Visual Studio Code Marketplace" /></a>

 100% free VS Code extension for AI-assisted pair programming.
-Faster and more accurate results than agentic coding tools.
+Designed for faster and more accurate results than agentic coding tools.
 Saves you money.

-✅ **Use your favorite chatbot for coding** \
+👉️ **Connect the editor with 15+ chatbots** \
-✅ **Complete suite of API tools** \
+👉️ **Complete suite of API tools** \
 🙋 Built by an independent developer

 <p>